hexwaveai-gc/hexwave.ai/docs/process-status-realtime.md

   isFetching,      // true during any fetch isStale,         // true if data is stale

+  // Connection state
+  isConnected,     // true when Ably connection is established

   // Actions
   refetch,         // Force refetch from API
 } = useProcessStatusQuery(processId);